 A properly sized septic tank should hold waste for 3-years before needing to be pumped and cleaned.

-The best way to determine the correct size of septic tank for your home is to contact a reliable septic company.
-They can help you plan the specifics of your septic system, including which type of septic system will serve you best
+The best way to determine the correct size of the septic tank for your home is to contact a reliable septic company.
+They can help you plan the specifics of your septic system, including which type of septic system will serve you best.

 - Do not plant trees or anything else with deep roots near the bed of the drain field.
 The roots often clog the pipes.

 - Don’t drain downspouts or sump pumps into the septic system.

 - Do not tamper with or alter with natural drainage features without researching and considering how it will affect the drain field.

 - Do not build additions over the drain field or cover it with concrete, asphalt, etc.